Aargau: Geography

 The capital of the canton is Aarau, which is located on its western border, on the Aare.
 The canton borders Germany (Baden-Württemberg) to the north, the Rhine forming the border.
 To the west lie the Swiss cantons of Basel-Landschaft, Solothurn and Bern; the canton of Lucerne lies south, and Zürich and Zug to the east.
 Its total area is 1404 km2.
 Besides the Rhine, it contains two large rivers, the Aare and the Reuss.

-The canton of Aargau is one of the least mountainous Swiss cantons, forming part of a great table-land, to the north of the Alps and the east of the Jura, above which rise low hills.
-The surface of the country is diversified with undulating tracts and well-wooded hills, alternating with fertile valleys watered mainly by the Aare and its tributaries.
-The valleys alternate with hills, many of which are wooded.
+The canton of Aargau is one of the least mountainous Swiss cantons, forming part of the Swiss Plateau, to the north of the Alps and the east of the Jura, above which rises low hills.
 Slightly over one-third of the canton is wooded (518 km2), while nearly half is used from farming (635.7 km2).
 33.5 km2 or about 2.4% of the canton is considered unproductive, mostly lakes (notably Lake Hallwil) and streams.
 With a population density of 450/km^{2} (1,200/sq mi), the canton has a relatively high amount of land used for human development, with 216.7 km2 or about 15% of the canton developed for housing or transportation.

 It contains the hot sulphur springs of Baden and Schinznach-Bad, while at Rheinfelden there are very extensive saline springs.
 Just below Brugg the Reuss and the Limmat join the Aar, while around Brugg are the ruined castle of Habsburg, the old convent of Königsfelden (with fine painted medieval glass) and the remains of the Roman settlement of Vindonissa (Windisch).

 Fahr Monastery forms a small exclave of the canton, otherwise surrounded by the canton of Zürich, and since 2008 is part of the Aargau municipality of Würenlos.